 Can you earn lifetime Alaska status with credit card spending?

 Nope, you can earn lifetime status exclusively through how many miles you fly on Alaska Airlines.
-Spending on Alaska’s co-branded credit cards doesn’t count toward lifetime status.
+While spending on Alaska’s co-branded credit cards can earn you elite qualifying miles, this doesn’t count toward lifetime status.

 How can you track your Alaska million miler status progress?